Information about IMMIGRANT PATHWAY Institute, the 40-hour basic immigration law class offered by Immigrant Hope.

 Dealing with the immigration system is a experience common to every immigrant in the United States, and many of their family members and friends.
 Learning about immigration law can give you an insight into the lives of the immigrants around you and awareness of how best to support and help them.

 Learning about the immigration system will give you a new perspective on important national policy issues.
 Debate over immigration policy arguably the most significant political issue in the last election and a number of major changes to the immigration system will be proposed, debated, and implemented in the next few years.
 Learning what they law actually says and how it is applied can help make you an informed and constructive participant in these conversations.

-Learning about immigration law the first step toward earning Dept. of Justice (DOJ) Accreditation to practice immigration law.
-DOJ Accreditation expand the scope of services offered by your non-profit organization or church, and is a powerful tool for serving and advocating for the immigrants in your community.
+Learning about immigration law the first step toward earning Dept. of Justice (DOJ) accreditation to practice immigration law.
+DOJ recognition and accreditation can expand the scope of services offered by your non-profit organization or church.
+It is a powerful tool for serving and advocating for the immigrants in your community.

 Not just anyone can offer immigration legal advice.
-To prevent abuse and malpractice by unqualified advocates, the Justice Department allows only two groups of people to practice immigration law: attorneys and non-profit workers who earn DOJ Accreditation.
-Among other requirements, DOJ Accreditation applicants must show that they are knowledgeable and experienced in immigration law.
+To prevent abuse and malpractice by unqualified advocates, the Department of Justice allows only two groups of people to practice immigration law: attorneys and non-profit workers who earn DOJ accreditation.
+Among other requirements, DOJ accreditation applicants must show that they are knowledgeable and experienced in immigration law.

-Completing IMMIGRANT PATHWAY Institute fulfills the “knowledge” requirement for DOJ Accreditation.
-The students and presenters you meet at IMMIGRANT PATHWAY Institute may also prove to be valuable resources for gaining experience, building a referral network, and knowing who to call with legal questions.
+IMMIGRANT PATHWAY Institute is designed to meet the “knowledge” requirement for DOJ accreditation.
+The students and presenters you meet at IPI may also prove to be valuable resources for gaining experience, building a referral network, and knowing who to call with legal questions.

 No. Completing a class IMMIGRANT PATHWAY Institute is one step toward DOJ accreditation.
 However, applicants for accreditation must meet other requirements, including: